MayBGames/babbling-on/README.md

 ### Commits

 Every [commit](https://github.com/MayBGames/babbling-on/commits/master) has valuable details regarding what was done and why in the commit message.
-Many commits are linked to Tasks as well (_though not all - some commits are house cleaning/guality of like changes that don't belong to a task_).
+Many commits are linked to Tasks as well (_though not all - some commits are house cleaning/guality of life changes that don't belong to a task_).
 Some commits also have commit diff comments.
 These comments go into much greater detail regarding specific lines of code; how they function, why they were added/removed/changed, etc.

 Setup
 =====

 Babbling On uses javascript [ES6 modules](http://2ality.com/2014/09/es6-modules-final.html#ecmascript-6-modules) (the link explains the benefits).
-While ES6 modules are awesome, they come with one caveat (it's actually a good thing security-wise, but can be a bit of a pain): they are fetched using [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+While ES6 modules are awesome, they come with one caveat (it's actually a good thing security-wise, but can be a bit of a pain): they are fetched using [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests.
 This means a server needs to be installed, configured, and running locally.

 ### Install, configure, and run [nginx](https://nginx.org/en/)